 And to the Lake District, where Paul is getting married to Graham.
 It’s a fascinating picture of a country that has come a long way from undercover coppers lurking in public toilets, via strange contradictions and hypocrisies, to Paul’s establishment Lakeland wedding.
 That’s Paul Burrell, who used to be Princess Diana’s butler – and rock – incidentally.

 The problems of being gay in Britain haven’t gone away entirely.
 There are communities where the path to acceptance has been slower, the Jamaican one, for example, and the City of London.
+Best places that i have ever seen and even captured beautifully on this site http://www.exceptionalvillasa.com/jamaica/.
 Two-thirds of graduates who have been openly gay at uni go back into the closet when they go into business – as Lord Browne, who used to run BP, tells Rupert.
 Even today.
 That’s extraordinary, isn’t it?

 Then there are new problems within the gay community itself, brought about by apps: a loss of intimacy, pressure to conform in new ways, and the fact that all this bloody acceptance has actually led to a loss of community.
 There was solidarity in the shadows.
 Now being gay is as dull as being straight.